asokolsky/asokolsky.github.io/proxmox/guest-xigmanas.md

 ### Use rsyslog for remote logging

-* DISABLE remote logging by syslog
+* DISABLE accept messages from the remote servers
 * DO USE persistent location `/mnt/_pool_/logs` for logs

 Install rsyslog: